Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,2410.697848,2436.980614.md

 ### Transcript

-> survival elements to keep the player alive it would no no this is it's a management game it's not a survival game kinda he's like drink water no no no there's nothing there's nothing like that in a game you're just you're fine
+> I like the hash tag is there going to be survival elements to keep the player alive it would no no this is it's a management game it's not a survival game kinda he's like drink water no no no there's nothing there's nothing like that in a game you're just you're fine all the time magically don't find an